Available from Valley Press and good bookshops!

 ‘Swain is charmingly cerebral’ – a review at Chronic Bibliophilia.

-In the Times Literary Supplement: ‘In her journey she discovers that as life is an accumulation of experience, the best paintings are layers and layers, built up.
+Times Literary Supplement: ‘In her journey she discovers that as life is an accumulation of experience, the best paintings are layers and layers, built up.
 This is an insightful, lyrical memoir which sheds light on the role of nude models depicted by artists throughout the centuries, illuminating both their immortality and invisibility.’

 The Naked Muse has been cited in India’s Pune Mirror, in defence of nude modelling.